-In accordance with our Corporate Governance Guidelines, the presiding director of the Board of Directors is the Chairman of the Board of Directors, if present, or in such person's absence and if applicable, the Lead Director, or in such person's absence, the Audit Committee Chairman, or in such person's absence, the independent director present who has the most seniority on the Board of Directors.
-The presiding director presides at all meetings of the Board of Directors and is responsible for chairing the Board of Directors' executive sessions.
+In accordance with our Corporate Governance Guidelines, the presiding director of the Board is the Chairman of the Board, if present, or in such person's absence and if applicable, the Lead Director, or in such person's absence, the Audit Committee Chair, or in such person's absence, the independent director present who has the most seniority on the Board.
+The presiding director presides at all meetings of the Board and is responsible for chairing the Board's executive sessions.